aws-amplify/amplify-js/media/storage_guide.md

 }

 ...
     <S3Album path={path} picker fileToKey={fileToKey}/>
 ```

 `S3Album` will escape all spaces in key to underscore.
-So 'a b' becomes 'a_b'
+For example, 'a b' becomes 'a_b'.